How To Recharge Your Mind For Increased Productivity

 And guess what else I noticed while on my short breaks?
 That almost no one in the office was taking them.
-I felt like it’s my fault, as I am the leader and others see me as an example…
+I felt like it was my fault, as I am the leader and others see me as an example…

-BOOM- another implementation took place: I made taking breaks mandatory.
-As hard as it was for some (including myself) at the beginning, we finally came to a conclusion that we really need to take breaks more often.
+BOOM – another implementation took place: I made taking breaks mandatory.
+As hard as it was for some (including myself) at the beginning, we finally came to the conclusion that we really need to take breaks more often.

 Of course, finding a way to remind ourselves to do that was the hardest part.
 So we did this by following the Pomodoro technique, and you can read all about it here.
 As long as you eliminate any distractions for your Pomodoro sessions, you should be able to accomplish more and then take a break.

 Also, we have a beautiful dog Lote coming to the office every day (you might have seen her on our Twitter feed before).
 Recently she has taken up the position of CCO (Chief Officer of Cuteness) in our company.
 And with all that cuteness, she reminds us to take breaks and actually move around a bit to play with her or take her out for a walk.

 So another way to make sure you take breaks would be to have pets in your office.
 If implementing a pet-friendly policy feels like a very drastic change, consider a “take-your-pet-to-work” day first and see where it goes from there.